eraykeskinmac/tiny-chat/README.md

-# Code Snippet
+# Tiny Code

-Code Snippet is a modern web application designed to help developers manage and share code snippets efficiently.
+Tiny COde is a modern web application designed to help developers manage and share code snippets efficiently.
 Built with Next.js, Prisma, and Tailwind CSS, it offers a robust platform for organizing and customizing your code snippets.

 ## Features